b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Scripting:**

 - The term "scripting" likely originated in the context of **theatre and drama,** where it referred to written dialogue and stage directions for actors.
-- In computing, by metaphorical extension, the term was adopted to describe **sequences of commands or instructions** used to automate tasks or control computer programs.
+- In computing, by metaphorical extension from theatre and drama, the term was adopted to describe **sequences of commands or instructions** used to automate tasks or control computer programs.
 - While early scripting languages were often used with punch cards, they weren't limited to them.
 Scripting could also be done through terminals or other input methods.

 So, while there's a historical connection between punch cards and scripting, it's not as simple as one being named after the other.
 Punch cards provided a convenient way to input and store scripts, but the scripting concept itself existed independently and has continued to evolve even after punch cards became obsolete.